 MASKS AND HAND HYGIENE ON ARRIVAL

 On entering the Columbus Centre, please use the hand sanitization stations in the lobby and elevator.
 Upon arriving on the 3rd floor, all arriving students are also expected to wash their hands in one of the sinks in the Figure and Workshop rooms.

-Thereafter, students and instructors are expected to wear masks at all times.
-ARA will supply these to students arriving without.
+Students and instructors are expected to wear masks at all times.

 All horses and easels will be taped and placed 6 feet apart to ensure enough distance between you and your neighbours.
 These are not to be moved.
 Instructors will wear masks at all times and practice social distancing while instructing.